Molten Cloud platform delivery guide

 How does Molten Cloud help with Amazon Prime Video delivery?

-Molten Cloud automates Amazon Prime Video delivery through four integrated capabilities: MEF avails generation (one-click export from verified rights data with correct territory codes, pricing, and window dates), automated transcoding profiles (Amazon-specific encoding presets for SD/HD/UHD with correct codec, container, and audio configuration), pre-submission QC validation (checks avails formatting, metadata completeness, and asset compliance before upload — catching errors before Amazon's 48-hour QC cycle), and deal-triggered workflows (new Amazon deals automatically generate structured delivery tasks with specs and deadlines).
-The result: avails preparation that takes 3-5 days manually completes in 2-4 hours.
+Molten Cloud automates Amazon Prime Video delivery through four integrated capabilities: EMA avails generation (quick export from verified rights data with correct territory codes, pricing, and window dates), automated transcoding profiles (Amazon-specific encoding presets for SD/HD/UHD with correct codec, container, and audio configuration), pre-submission QC validation (checks avails formatting, metadata completeness, and asset compliance before upload, catching errors before Amazon's 48-hour QC cycle), and deal-triggered workflows (new Amazon deals trigger a structured delivery task with specs and deadlines).
+The result: avails preparation that takes days manually completes in minutes.

 See how platform delivery works in Molten Cloud